Dynamic Markups

 -

-Go to the Backoffice Website: Access the Back-Office website related to your Dynamic Markup system.
+Access the Backoffice Website: Navigate to the Back-Office website for your Dynamic Markup system.

 -

-Navigate to the Contracts Screen: In the top-right corner of the page, look for the top-right icon, and click on it.
+Navigate to the Contracts Screen: In the top-right corner of the page, click the top-right icon.
 From the dropdown menu, select "Contracts screen."

 -